Keeping your computers current

 • One Device per Person: Each eligible FTE receives one (1) DGIT-managed computer.

-• Additional devices may be purchased at the cost and discretion of the participating unit.
+• New or existing devices may be purchased and upgraded at the cost and discretion of the participating unit.

 • Standardization: Devices will be selected from DGIT-approved hardware recommendations.